-The lounge is nothing like their lounges in the airline’s home airport of Dubai (DXB) but it was certainly nice.
+The lounge is nowhere near as nice as their lounges in the airline’s home airport of Dubai (DXB) but it was certainly nice.

 There was plenty of space to relax with an ample amount of plugins, a full dining room, solid food, and even a terrace that overlooked the TBIT which was very nice.

 The lounge had an expansive food offering.
 There was a cold bar with fruit, juices, a few different salads – including the tuna nicoise salad pictured below.

 There was also a hot food bar with a number of different offerings.
 While not quite on par with a la carte dining you find in some premier lounges, I found the food to be very good.

 There was also a self-serve liquor and wine area.
 All of the food and beverage options in the lounge were complimentary.